It turns out I can only go so long without making something pretty.

 So Simply Handmade is a new publication that focuses on handmade projects and includes how-to instructions for them.
 Tons of inspiring crafty projects in there.
 I can't wait to spend more time pouring through it.

-I finished a shirt.
+I designed and finished a shirt.
 For ME!
 It is so, so much harder to sew for myself than for my kids.
 But I persisted and came up with a pattern and finished product I was happy with.
 Mostly.
-Here is the free pattern.

 Surprise!
 I'm pregnant again!
 Kidding.
 KIDDING.
 I wanted to design a maternity/non-maternity cross-over pattern so I needed a maternity shot.
 I used props.